How to Answer A02 Questions in A-Level and GCSE Psychology (Without Losing Easy Marks)

 If you learn even 3 new words a week, that’s over 150 words a year — and these words will truly stay with you.

 Be kind to yourself, and celebrate every small improvement.
-Your English is growing, word by word.
+Your Psychology vocabulary is growing everyday.

 WHY SPACED REVISING MAKES YOUR MEMORY STRONGER